margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Quarto Publishing Group Leaders, Rage Kindelsperger (Publisher), Laura Dew (Creative Director), and Cara Donaldson (Managing Editor) wrote the following about poetry: ##

 'You're a poet, and you know it.
 Long before we had cities of stone or the technology to write, our ancestors were expressing their wants, needs, and personalities through singing and reciting poetry.
 Poetry was a record of history, an art form for every age, and a weapon capable of swaying any battle.
-It was the simplest and most reveed form of communication for centuries.
+It was the simplest form of communication for centuries.

 Connecting you to the legacy of poetry, this journal helps you dive into writing poems no matter your level of experience.
 Poems can be anything born of words - descriptions of random thoughts, simple stories, or fleeting feelings.